chumnend/joker/README.md

 # Joker API
-Joker is an API used for getting and retrieving jokes
+Joker is an API used for getting jokes.
+This was a quick project, used to get familliar with the Pyramid framework.

 ## Getting Started